odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

         url: /destinations/india/states/kerala/cities/alleppey/hotels/ameya-kerala/
         title: Ameya Kerala
         content: >-
-          At Ameya, you'll find barefoot luxury on the backwaters of Kerala.
+          At Ameya, you’ll find barefoot luxury on the backwaters of Kerala.
           Situated a little away from Kumarakom, it offers just four spacious cottages with large bathrooms around an infinity swimming pool, and guests can enjoy panoramic views of the lake from the cottages'